What is a nail gun?

 It is a heavy-duty nail gun.
 These are only used by professional contractors but there are “do-it-yourself” project people that may own it.
 A roofing nail gun is used to drive nails into woods and other roofing materials using very fast speed.

 There are different types of roofing nail guns.
 One is a spring-loaded roofing nail gun, which is a simpler roofing nail gun that uses springs to fire nails out of the chamber.
-Second is a pneumatic roofing nail gun that is powered using an air compressor.
+The second is a pneumatic roofing nail gun that is powered using an air compressor.
 These are the most popular roofing nail guns.
-Lastly, the solenoid roofing nail guns that are powered using an electromagnetic polarization.
+Lastly, the solenoid roofing nail guns are powered using electromagnetic polarization.

 A roofing nail gun is only used for roofing.
 It is only used by professional roofing contractors.

 Pin Nail Gun is used for finishing carpentry work.
 It is the smallest nail gun and the most delicate.
 It is compatible with 23-gauge headless nails that resemble pins.
 Pin nails have no holding power and are used together with glue or an adhesive.
 There are times when you can use a pin nail to hold materials into place until the adhesive or glue dries.